-Countries may choose to participate in one or both of these strands of work, according to their national priorities
+Countries may choose to participate in one or both of the strands of work, according to their national priorities.

-The OECD will analyse a higher education topic in-depth to provide countries with:
+The OECD is analysing a higher education topic in-depth to provide countries with: